This blog post is sponsored by Arkansas Tourism. All thoughts and opinions are my own.

 HIKE HOT SPRINGS NATIONAL PARK

 You can hike into Hot Springs National Park or drive into the park and then hike as we did.
-Hot Springs National Park is the country’s smallest and oldest National Park and features thermal springs and more than 30 miles of hiking trails through the Ouachita Mountains.
+Hot Springs National Park is the country’s smallest and oldest National State Park and features thermal springs and more than 30 miles of hiking trails through the Ouachita Mountains.

 Outdoor activities in the Hot Springs area include mountain biking, hiking, golf, horseback riding, fishing, digging for quartz crystals and water sports that center around the Diamond Lakes Catherine, DeGray, Greeson, Hamilton, and Ouachita.

 Hours: Sunrise – 10pm daily (Visitor’s Center hours are 9am-5pm)

 369 Central Ave, Hot Springs, AR, nps.gov/hosp/index.htm

 These eight picturesque and historic bathhouses built between 1892 and 1923 on Bathhouse Row are preserved by the National Park Service as a significant national cultural landmark.
 I highly recommend spending some time to see these historic buildings.

 Lamar Bathhouse – the Lamar first opened in 1888 and then reopened in 1923.
 The Lamar bathhouse is now a gift shop for Hot Springs National Park.

 Buckstaff Bathhouse – this is the only bathhouse that has operated continuously since 1912 for traditional bathing.

 Fordyce Bathhouse – inspired by the spas of Europe, Colonel Samuel Fordyce opened this Renaissance Revival bathhouse in 1915.
 Currently, the Fordyce serves as the National Park visitor center and museum of the bathing industry.